 Instructions

-- Mix flour, salt and ¼ teaspoon pepper in a small shallow pan.
+- Make the breading.
+Mix flour, salt and ¼ teaspoon pepper in a small shallow pan.
 Place egg white in a second small shallow pan and beat lightly.

-- Dip each chicken breast in the egg white and then dredge in the flour mixture.
+- Dredge the chicken.
+Dip each chicken breast in the egg white and then dredge in the flour mixture.
 Shake off any excess and place on a plate.

-- Return the pan to medium-low heat.
-Add the chardonnay and deglaze by scraping the brown bits from the bottom of the pan.
+- Make the sauce.
+Return the pan to medium-low heat.
+Add the Chardonnay and deglaze by scraping the brown bits from the bottom of the pan.
 Add the garlic and cook for about 30 seconds.
 Add the lemon juice, remaining pepper, thyme and mushrooms.
 Cook for 10 minutes.
 Remove pan from heat and stir in crème fraîche.

-- Place the chicken on warm plates.
+- Serve.
+Place the chicken on warm plates.
 Pour sauce over chicken and serve immediately.

 Notes